An application form for prospective PhD students can be downloaded here.

 PhD Students

 Marcel Sala.
 Modeling present and future freeway management strategies: Variable speed limits, lane-changing and platooning of connected autonomous.
-29 October 2019.
+29th October 2019.
 Ph.D.
 Program in Civil Engineering.
 Mark: Excellent with Cum Laude distinction.
 The thesis obtained the national (Spain) and international XV ABERTIS Prize in the category of Management of Transportation Infrastructures and Services.
 Bio: Before completing his PhD, Marcel obtained his MEng degree in Civil Engineering from UPC–BarcelonaTECH in 2014, just after the completion of his Master thesis entitled “Freeway Traffic Experiment – Empirical Traffic Data Under Dynamic Speed Limit Strategies”.
 Short thereafter he joined the Center for Innovation in Transport (CENIT) as a researcher.
-He is an expert in Matlab programming and currently he is working as a transportation engineering consultant.
+He is an expert in Matlab programming and currently he is working as a scientific researcher at AIMSUN (traffic simulation company).

 - Pierre-Antoine Delate.
 Microsimulation of connected automated vehicles in platooning conditions in highways.
 October 2021.
 Mark: 9.5.
 Codirected with Prof. Marcel Sala (UPC).